erikbartlow/CodedThought.Core.Data.OleDb/README.md

 # CodedThought.Core.Data.OleDb
-This is a CodedThought.Core database provider specifically designed to enable access and utilization of the Oracle database.
+This is a CodedThought.Core database provider specifically designed to enable access and utilization of an OleDb compatible database.